conradhalling/datacamp/README.md

 - Python Data Science Toolbox Part 1
 - Python Data Science Toolbox Part 2
 - Statistical Thinking in Python Part 1
+- Working with Dates and Times in Python

 ## Courses in Progress